alicolville/Weight-Tracker/readme.txt

 * Improvement: Hook fired when user cache has been deleted "wlt-hook-delete-cache-for-user".
 * Improvement: Various small refactors of code
 * Bug fix: Fixed layout issue on help page.
+* Bug fix: Changed "Show Wizard" link so it doesn't trigger Meal Tracker's to also show.

 = 7.4 =